ByteAfterlife/tempmonitor/README.md

     password = "1Xbq59yFD6toT5Y3HSLPU8kB4R88c95JHnKw0kpN3cxbML5VGSwTSiOqz6qEZuFH"
 )
 ```
 To have a different username and password for security.
-By default, those are the credentials.
+By default, those are the credentials.<br>
 Next part depends if you want to use Docker or not.
 If yes:
 ```
 docker build -t tempmonitor .